syncfusion-content/xamarin-docs/Xamarin/Charts/Localization.md

 ---
 layout: post
-title: Localization in Xamarin Charts control | Syncfusion
+title: Localization in Xamarin Charts control | Syncfusion®
-description: Learn here all about Localization support in Syncfusion Xamarin Charts (SfChart) control, its elements and more.
+description: Learn here all about Localization support in Syncfusion® Xamarin Charts (SfChart) control, its elements and more.
 platform: xamarin
 control: SfChart
 documentation: ug